kamilogerto2/ML-eduJS/README.md

 console.log(prediction);
 ```

 To turn on descriptive mode - pass true value to algorithm constructor.
-With descriptive mode you can observe results of learning algorithm on the console.
+With descriptive mode you can observe results of learning algorithm in the console.
 It will work effectivly for small trees.

 ```
 const descriptiveMode = true;